jsimonlane/mao-bot/README.md

 An AI Framework that plays Mao.
 Lit.

 ## architecture and to-dos
-* we need to make an infrastructure.
+* We need to make an infrastructure.
 The way I see it, we should do this in a primarily class based approach

 ### Files & Classes:
 * infrastructure.py